padrinobook/padrinobook/02-job-board-application.md

   testing framework (a later explanation about this will follow)
 - **-d atciverecord**: using activerecord as the datamapper
 - **-a sqlite**: specifying the orm[^orm] database adapter is [sqlite](http://www.sqlite.org/ "SQLite") -
-  easy to maintainer and easy to inspect because all entries are saved in a plain text file
+  is easy to install, easy to inspect because all, and doesn't consumes your processor power (CPU)
 - **-e haml**: using [Haml](http://haml-lang.com/ "Haml")[^haml] markup as a *renderer* to describe HTML in better and faster way
 - **-c sass**: using [Sass](http://sass-lang.com/ "Sass")[^sass] markup for describing the CSS[^css] of the